IdeaSpaceVR/IdeaSpace/README.md

 ### Content Management System
 Manage your virtual reality spaces and assets like you would manage blog posts.
 Run it on your own server.
-All you need is PHP and a database (MySQL or MariaDB).
+All you need is PHP and a database (MySQL, PostgreSQL or MariaDB).

 ### Themes
 Download and install themes and create a 3D/VR website.
 Or create your own theme with the Theme API [Take a look at our theme directory](https://www.ideaspacevr.org/themes).
 A theme can be anything - a 360 photo tour, a 3D artist portfolio, an interactive video or a blog in VR.